 To begin the tour, click Start Now when the prompt shows up.

-If there's already a list of assessments on this page, click the icon to start creating a new one.
+If there's already a list of assessments on this page, click the 'Create Assessment' button to start creating a new one.

 Give the assessment a name.
 Ideally, something that’s easy to keep track of or relevant to a particular time of year since you’ll likely be creating a few of these as time goes on.